General Thomas James: Early life and career

 Thomas James was of Welsh descent, born in Maryland in 1782.
 His father was Joseph Austin James and his mother was Elizabeth Hosten.
 In 1803, the family went in search of a new home in the West, living in various locations at Kentucky, and Illinois, until reaching Missouri in 1807 near Florissant.

 During this time, Lewis and Clark returned from their expedition, bringing with them the Mandan Indian Chief Shehaka from the Upper Missouri to visit the "Great Father" at Washington City.
 When Lewis was appointed Governor of Missouri Territory, he sent Chief Shehaka up the Missouri with an escort of about 40 United States troops under the command of Captain Prior.
-On their arrival to the country of Rickarees, a warlike Indian tribe attacked the Mandans and killed eight or ten soldiers while the rest retreated with Shehaka to St. Louis.
+On their arrival to the country of "Rickaree"s, a warlike Indian tribe attacked the Mandans and killed eight or ten soldiers while the rest retreated with Shehaka to St. Louis.
 With the formation of the Missouri Fur Company, an expedition was proposed to head up the Missouri and into the Rocky Mountains during Spring of 1809.
 Governor Lewis contracted with the company to convey the Mandan Chief back to his tribe for the sum of $10,000.
 Thomas James enlisted in this expedition and the money was raised for trading with the Indians and trapping Beaver along the headwaters of the Missouri and Columbia rivers.
 The total party consisted of 350 men.

 After the expedition, he started a career in milling.
 He purchased Kinney's Mill near the village of New Design in Monroe County, Illinois.
 This location was known for a time as "James' Mill." and later became known as Monroe City, Illinois.

 In 1825, he was elected as a general in the Illinois militia, becoming also a member of the Illinois legislature, where he served between 1826 and 1828.
 In 1827 he was also appointed postmaster at the town of James' Mills and kept the position for many years.